Karen McGrane

 Karen McGrane is a content strategist and website accessibility advocate, who wrote a book called Content Strategy for Mobile.

-McGrane teaches Design Management at School of Visual Arts in New York.
+McGrane taught Design Management at School of Visual Arts in New York.
 Her design philosophy is "every company is a technology company" and "every business is in the user experience business."
 McGrane was an early proponent of designing web content for mobile devices and is a frequent speaker at technology conferences.
 She was also the co-executive producer, with Jared Spool, of the UX Advantage Conference and cohost of the UX Advantage podcast.
 She co-hosted the Responsive Web Design podcast from 2014-2018 with Ethan Marcotte.

-McGrane has done user experience design work for many major media companies including Condé Nast, Disney, and Citibank; with her company Bond Art + Science, she was the design lead on the New York Times' 2006 redesign.
+McGrane has done user experience design work for many major media companies including Condé Nast, Disney, and Citibank; in her position at Razorfish she was the design lead on the New York Times' 2006 redesign.
 Prior to that she was Vice President and National Lead for User Experience at Razorfish where she was their first information architect hire in 1998.
 In August 2020 she co-founded the consultancy Autogram with Ethan Marcotte and Jeff Eaton.